debut-js/Docs/README.md

 For each ticker, genetic selection of parameters is performed in the process.
 As a result, you get ready-made results for each ticker.
 Convenient to leave overnight.

 The results will be generated as reports in JSON format configuration + its statistics.
 Reports are stored in the folder `./public/reports/...`

+Analyze the report data as follows.
+In the file with the name of the ticker, you will see 30 configuration options that showed the best results after genetic optimization.
+The json file ranks the results from top to bottom, from worst to best.
+The best results are always from below.
+The `id` field in the config allows you to establish a connection with the result, this will allow you to understand which config was selected to run.

 When working, the files `stocks.json` or` crypt.json` are modified, do not forget to roll back the changes after the selection of tickers is complete.

 *Run by calling the command:*